Jasonette/documentation/docs/components.md

   - `type`: `"button"`
   - `text`: button text (pick either `text` or `url`, can't have both)
   - `url`: button image url (pick either `text` or `url`, can't have both)
+  - `header`: (optional) in case the we're using the image button and the image needs authentication and we need to attach a header object to the request
   - `style`
     - `width`
     - `height`